 Ok, so if you have been around for a while you will be very aware that reducing our waste, becoming more eco-friendly, cutting out plastic and making a positive change for our planet have all become my mission.
 I have been pretty vocal (*cough* Pampers *cough*) just of late and even though it may have caused a stir I don’t really mind because what gets people talking will have an impact and that is what my message is all about.
 Change HAS to happen now, there’s no if’s or but’s or sorry I upset you, this goes further than that, it’s the future of our planet and the future for our children.
 So, with that out of the way, here are a few, ok, quite a lot of ways that you could change in your lifestyle or around your home to help you during this Plastic Free July.

-I couldn’t not start with this one could I?
+I couldn’t not start with this one, could I?
 Single-use nappies are made from plastic and are a huge problem for a lot of countries.
 They take 500 years to decompose in landfill which means every single nappy ever used is STILL here!
-Honestly, going reusable is so, so simple and they are 100% plastic free.
+Honestly, going reusable is so, so simple.
 I never thought I would be converted and here I am trying to convince everybody else to swap now.
 I have plenty of blog posts to help and my inbox is always open for any extra questions.

 As above really.
-Wipes are also plastic and if you missed the recent BBC War on Plastic programme please do catch up on it because if that doesn’t shock you into changing I’m not sure what will.
+Wipes are also plastic (the majority at around 87% plastic) and if you missed the recent BBC War on Plastic programme please do catch up on it because if that doesn’t shock you into changing I’m not sure what will.
 I have a blog post on this too.
+Reusable wipes are usually a cotton/bamboo mix and completely plastic free.

 Reusable Water Bottle